 - Ginger: Substitute 1/4 teaspoon dry ground ginger for every 1 teaspoon of freshly grated gingerroot.

 - Onion: Substitute 1 teaspoon onion powder for every medium fresh onion.

-- Sage: Substitute 1 teaspoon dried sage for every seven fresh leaves or 2 teaspoons minced fresh sage.
+- Sage: Substitute 1 teaspoon dried sage for every 7 fresh leaves or 2 teaspoons minced fresh sage.

-- Thyme: Substitute 3/4 teaspoons ground time for every six sprigs or 1 tablespoon fresh thyme.
+- Thyme: Substitute 3/4 teaspoon ground thyme for every 6 sprigs or 1 tablespoon fresh thyme.

 Cooking With Dried vs. Fresh Herbs